chartingshow/documentation/blog/bitcoin-wallets.md

-## Bitcoin Wallets Reviews and Comparisons
+## Crypto Wallets Reviews and Comparisons

-Bitcoin wallets are worth it if the crypto exchange or investment platform doesn't offer in-built storage.
+Crypto Wallets are worth it if the crypto exchange or investment platform doesn't offer in-built storage.
 Crypto wallets were created to protect your private key and crypto assets against security breaches.
 While most wallets give you complete custody of your assets, not all exchanges and investment platforms do.

-Here are some of these top crypto wallets, including the best bitcoin wallets for mobile, desktop, and beginners.
+Here are some of these top crypto wallets, including the best Crypto Wallets for mobile, desktop, and beginners.

-### Bitcoin Wallets results
+### Crypto Wallets results

 - **Exodus**: Best Overall
 - **BitBox02**: Best for Bitcoin-Only Storage